Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 - And more...

-There are two major categories of human task.
+There are two major categories of human task: manually created and automatically created.

 ### Manually Created Human Tasks

-A manually created human task, is, as its name would suggest, is a task that is created manually by an individual, in order to assign a task to someone.
+A manually created human task, is, as its name would suggest, a task that is created manually by an individual, in order to assign a task to someone.
 This can be as simple as you creating a task for yourself, such as a reminder to carry out a specific task at some point in the future.
 Or, as a team leader, you many want to create a task for someone else to get something done.
-Manually created tasks are commonly found in all sorts of applications, from stand-alone TODO type tools, or tasks in Microsoft OUtlook,  or tasks in project management tools.
-The Hornbill platform allows you to manually create ans assign tasks to individual users or teams.
+Manually created tasks are commonly found in all sorts of applications, from stand-alone to-do type tools, or tasks in Microsoft Outlook, or tasks in project management tools.
+The Hornbill platform allows you to manually create and assign tasks to individual users or teams.

 __Advantages:__